vDorst/RTLPlayground/doc/link_aggregation.md

   Create or set a LAG.
 Trunk-ID is 1 or 2.
 Ports are physical ports If only the LAG-ID is given but no members, the LAG is deleted

+> lag show
+  Shows information on all 4 lags

 > laghash 0 [hash1] [hash2]...
   Uses the given packet properties when hashing the packet to select the link Names for the hashes are spa, smac, dmac, sip, dip, sport, dport